What is Survival? – The ultimate guide to surviving in the wilderness and city (+equipment recommendation)

 - Lighter - A cheap lighter can be a lifesaver in some critical situations.
 It's best to pack a few in your emergency kit.

-- Bucket - Buckets can be used for a variety of situations, including storing food and disposing of waste.
+- Bucket - Buckets can be used for various situations, including storing food and disposing of waste.
 So, keep a few of them with waterproof lids.

 - Radio - If you don't have internet to keep you updated, a small radio will keep you up to date with the latest updates.
 A NOAA Weather Radio is particularly effective during natural disasters.